IBM/ibmi-bob/docs/getting-started/prerequisites.md

 > [!WARNING]
 > If you did not add `/QOpenSys/pkgs/bin` to the PATH variable, you may not be able to invok *yum* or *chsh* directly.
 Try specifying the full path using `/QOpenSys/pkgs/bin/yum` or `/QOpenSys/pkgs/bin/chsh`.

-## TGTCCSID support on the ILE RPG compilers
+## TGTCCSID support on the ILE RPG and COBOL compilers

 BOB supports specifying the EBCDIC CCSID to compile the source in.
-This requires the TGTCCSID parameter on the RPG compiler commands.
-This is in the base for IBM i 7.4 and following but for IBM i 7.3 please make sure the PTF `SI74590` in product `5770WDS` is applied.
+This requires the TGTCCSID parameter on the RPG and COBOL compiler commands.
+Details of which PTFs are needed on which release are found [here](prepare-the-project/compiler-specific.md).

 ## Ensure the SSH daemon is running